 12 Reasons Why You Should Take High Quality Probiotics Everyday

 (2) Probiotics may reduce estrogen dominance.
 A normal bowel transit time allows excess estrogen to pass with the fecal matter out of the body.
-When fecal matter remains in the bowel for long periods of time, which happens with constipation, excess estrogen can be re-absorbed and then placed back into circulation.
+When fecal matter remains in the bowel for long periods of time, which happens with constipation, then excess estrogen can be re-absorbed and placed back into circulation.
 Upping your consumption of probiotics can help maintain an ideal balance of bacteria, which helps to stimulate the digestive process and promotes bowel regularity.

 (3) Disease prevention.
 Probiotics have been proven to help reverse ulcers, diarrhea, irritable bowel syndrome, Crohn’s disease, ulcerative colitis, inflammatory bowel disease, and other gut inflammations that occur from a lack of sufficient probiotics.
 Also, the regular use of probiotics improves blood pressure thus a direct effect on heart health.
 The use of probiotics has shown to support allergy health in children.